-4.1.1.3.12 Fishery Impact Statement
+4.1.1.2.10 Fishery Impact Statement

 The Magnuson-Stevens Act requires that fishery management plan and plan amendments submitted to the Secretary after October 1, 1990 assesses the likely biological and socioeconomic effects of the conservation and management measures on fishery participants and their communities; participants in the fisheries conducted in adjacent areas under the authority of another Council; and the safety of human life at sea.
 This is typically referred to as a Fishery Impact Statement (FIS).
 Appendix D contains a list of all relevant amendments that predate this FEP, as well as amendments that were approved subsequent to its adoption.
 The elements of a FIS are integrated into the environmental impact analyses prepared for these amendment documents, as required.
-To find a FIS for a specific management measure contained in this FEP, see Appendix D.
+To find a FIS for a specific management measure contained in this FEP, see Appendix D, which contains a list of all amendments to the Council's FMPs and FEPs.

-4.1.1.3.13 Public Consultation Process
+4.1.1.2.11 Public Consultation Process

 The public is provided opportunity to comment on provide testimony at all meetings noticed through the Federal Register.
-The Council also accepts comments and testimony by phone, email and fax.
+The Council also accepts comments and testimony by phone, email and fax and strives to make documents that support decision-making available in a timely manner on its website and at its various meetings.

-4.1.1.4 The Role of Agreements, Statement of Organization Practices and Procedures, etc.
+4.1.1.3 The Role of Agreements, Statement of Organization Practices and Procedures, etc.